-While many people have experienced diarrhoea at some point in their life, it is unusual for the symptoms to persist.
+While many people have experienced diarrhoea at some point in their life, it is less usual for the symptoms to persist or to recur frequently.
 If they do, it might be time to talk to your pharmacist, nurse or GP.

 What is diarrhoea?
 And what causes it?

 Passing looser, watery, or more frequent stools than is normal for you – the most common causes of diarrhoea include:

 - A food allergy or dietary factors

 If your symptoms are more than an unpleasant one-off and you’re experiencing persistent, frequent and recurrent diarrhoea, there is a chance there’s an underlying condition to blame.